-As the Board is ultimately responsible for risk management, it has established the risk appetite and strategy for the Group.
+As the Board is responsible for providing oversight and management of business risks faced by the Group, it has established the risk appetite and strategy for the Group.
 It is the role of the Senior Executive to design, implement and report on the soundness, adequacy and effectiveness of the risk management system and internal controls within the Group and to ensure that Group operations operate within the risk appetite and strategy set by the Board.

-Senior Management has implemented a Risk Management Policy and Framework based on AS/NZs ISO 31000:2009 - Risk Management - Principles and Guidelines.
+Senior Management has implemented a Risk Management Policy and Framework based on AS/NZS ISO 31000:2009: Risk Management - Principles and Guidelines.
 The Risk Management Policy provides guidance to assist in the identification, assessment, monitoring and management of risk for the Group and requires that the results are reported to the Board through the Audit and Risk Management Committee.
 The Framework identifies specific key risks at all levels of the business and provides for the reporting and monitoring of material risks across the Group.